 We analyze the scope of work and analyze the details provided for the validation/invalidation of the patent.
 Based on the understanding developed we formulate the Search strategy.

-We carry out the Search on electronic and manual data sources for Non Patent Literature (NPL), including non-traditional resources such as product literature and industry standards documents, and hard-copy collections at libraries all across the globe.
-Our extensive Validity/Invalidity Search includes, but not limited to, Classification Based Search, Keyword Based Search, Inequitable Search, Non Patent Literature Search, Assignee Based Search, Inventor Based Search, and Citation Based Search.
+We carry out the Search on electronic and manual data sources for Non-Patent Literature (NPL), including non-traditional resources such as product literature and industry standards documents, and hard-copy collections at libraries across the globe.
+Our extensive Validity/Invalidity Search includes, but is not limited to, Classification Based Search, Keyword Based Search, Inequitable Search, Non-Patent Literature Search, Assignee Based Search, Inventor Based Search, and Citation Based Search.

 As it may be appreciated that the time taken for conducting a Validity/Invalidity Search depends on the scope of the search such as number of claims that need to be invalidated.
 But on an average, we conclude the project in 10 to 20 working days.